osate/website/source/download-and-install.md

 OSATE Directory Layout

+## Installing Additional OSATE Components

+to be written

 ## Updating OSATE

 An existing OSATE installation can be updated when a new maintenance release has been published.
 We support updates within